 Make Sure Your Child’s Skills are Constantly Challenged and Force to Grow

-Home is a place where children feel free to express themselves without judgement.
-They feel that they can make mistakes, ask questions and discuss difficult topics with their family members that they would otherwise be afraid to explore.
+A home is a place where children feel free to express themselves without judgment.
+They feel that they can make mistakes, ask questions, and discuss difficult topics with their family members that they would otherwise be afraid to explore.
 So here is where you can really build and challenge your child’s vocabulary and language skills.
 Introduce new words and offer its definition or use it in context that is easily defined.
 For example, “I think I will drive you in the vehicle this morning instead of making you walk to school.”

 Avoid Electronic Devices, Television, etc. Whenever Possible to Encourage Language Skills

 Electronics do not interact with or respond to your child the way you will.
-Turn off the electronics and talk with your child face to face.
-Interactive – back and forth, face-to-face exchanges with your child in a quiet background will encourage language skills.
+Turn off the electronics and talk with your child face-to-face.
+Interactive – back-and-forth, face-to-face exchanges with your child in a quiet background will encourage language skills.
 Don’t allow phones at the dinner table.
 Put them down and have a family discussion.
 Turn off all distractions and let your child focus on you.
-Children that are receiving more noise stimulation than language stimulation will fail to develop the language skills they need to succeed in school or to communicate effectively with their parents, teacher, and friends, so keep the background quiet.
+Children who are receiving more noise stimulation than language stimulation will fail to develop the language skills they need to succeed in school or to communicate effectively with their parents, teacher, and friends, so keep the background quiet.

 Speak in Complete Sentences and Use Words with Precise Meanings

 Instead of letting your child hear you say “ Where is that thingy?” or “Where is that whatchamacallit?” try to always speak with precision and accuracy.
 Model the richness of language for your child by adding multiple word meanings and using different words to express the same thought.
 I’m sure you have witnessed your child mimicking you many times, usually when it’s not a good time.